akazer2/svsLib/README.md

 ###Dependencies:
 1. Openslide
   1.	[http://openslide.org/download/]
-  2. 3.3 or newer
+  2. 3.3 or newer.
+[Install from unstable master for NDPI support]
 2. Libtiff
   1.	[http://download.osgeo.org/libtiff/]
-  2. 4.0 or newer [5.0 is required for big tiffs i.e. over 2gb]
+  2. 4.0 or newer [5.0 is required for big tiffs i.e. over 4gb]
 3. Openjpeg
 4. Glib-2
+5.	gdk-pixbuf2 [Needed for unstable version of Openslide for NDPI support]

 ###svsLibrary:

 1.```searchDirectory(std::vector<string> *imageLocations, const char* directoryName);```
-  * The search directory function takes a pointer to a vector of string and a directory name as a parameter.
+  * The search directory function takes a pointer to a vector of strings and a directory name as a parameter.
-  * It recursively walks down the file system starting at the provided directory and adds an svs files it finds to the vector.
+  * It recursively walks down the file system starting at the provided directory and adds any svs,ndpi,vms,tif, and mrxs files it finds to the vector.
-  * This vector can later be iterated through to obtain handles for each svs image which can be passed to any other function in the class for processing.
+  * This vector can later be iterated through to obtain handles for each image which can be passed to any other function in the class for processing.

 2.```loadImage(std::string &fileName);```